Tofunmi-Gloria/python-projects/README.md

 # Python Calculator

-This is my first Python project.
+This is a Python project.
 It’s a simple calculator that can do:

 - Addition
 - Subtraction